shaileeM/MechaCar_Statistical_Analysis/README.md

 Lot 1 and Lot 2 meets the design specification and variance does not exceed 100 pounds individually.
 In total , all the lots combine meet the design specification as the variance is 62 < 100.

+## T test analysis for whole data on PSI value
+Null hypotheses : Mean of PSI is not equal to 1500 Here p value is less than 0.05 hence we have enough evidence to reject our null hypotheses
+This means mean is equal to 1500 (here nean is 1498.78)

+## T test analysis for each lot on PSI value
+Null hypotheses : Mean of PSI is not equal to 1500

+Lot 1 : p value(2.2e-16) is very less than 0.05
+Lot 2 : p value(2.2e-16) is very less than 0.05
+Lot 3 : p value(2.2e-16) is very less than 0.05

+All the 3 means are almost equal to 1500 and p is < 0.05 hence we have enough evidence to reject our null hypotheses